CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-your-filename.md

 ```

 ![TranslationDifferences]({{site.baseurl}}/images/translation_difference.png)
 <p style="text-align:center"><i> Left.
 Our original grid image.
 Right.
 Grid image after applying translation.
 Notice how our translation is positive (3,4) but our image moved towards the left and bottom.
-This is because, translation is defined from output points to input points. i.e (3,4) of output image is mapped to (0,0) of input image.
-Therefore, the </i></p>
+This is because, translation is defined from output points to input points. i.e (0,0) of output image is mapped to (3,4) of input image.
+Therefore, the image translates opposite to our expectation </i></p>

 Likewise, if we apply Euler transforms on an image